-AArk's Frog MatchMaker program includes organizations and projects throughout the world, that are currently seeking external support and partners to help with their amphibian conservation projects.
+AArk activities include working with organizations and projects throughout the world, that are currently seeking external support and partners to help with their amphibian conservation projects.
 Assistance may be in the form of funding, specialized staff or training skills, volunteering or in-kind support in the way of equipment and supplies.
 We are currently focusing our efforts on eight programs that are working with species assessed as requiring urgent rescue into captive breeding programs to ensure their survival.
 These programs appreciate your support to help save threatened amphibians!
 An additional list of amphibian programs which require additional support can be found here.

 - Development of the Amphibian Outreach Center and community awareness